globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 ## Harvesting Fruit ##

-The final step in mastering SwingTree are animations.
+The final step in mastering SwingTree are animations. <br>
 Yes you read that right, SwingTree supports animations and advanced custom rendering for all Swing components out of the box!